NRPS/PKS modules#

 module-types

-Not all modules will be considered complete like orf_R7 in the image above.
-It is common to have large fragments of domains and multiple domains that by themselves don't complete a module.
+Along with complete modules, e.g. in orf_R7 above, some incomplete modules are annotated (e.g. orf_R6) It is common to have large fragments of domains and multiple domains that by themselves don't complete a module.
 In cases where these domains are found and cannot form a complete module, an incomplete module will be formed.
-Incomplete modules are shown with a dashed outline and will always show component domains, an example is orf_R6 in the image above.
+Incomplete modules are shown with a dashed outline and will always show component domains.
 In the case of a loader domain without a carrier protein, the predicted substrate that would be loaded is not considered for a candidate cluster's polymer prediction.

 There are also occasions, even in a complete module, where no consensus can be found for the prediction of a loaded substrate.
 In these cases, the module will still be shown, but the substrate will be shown as ? as shown for orf_R8 in the image above.
 Complete modules with unknown substrates will still apply modifications, thus monomers like D-NMe-? are possible.
 For the purposes of a candidate cluster's polymer, these unknown predictions will use the generic nrp/X SMILES strings.